kamilsdz/kamilsdz.github.io/_posts/2019-08-21-Threads-in-Ruby.md

 title: Threads in Ruby - when does it make sense?
 ---

 CRuby has a Global Lock Interpreter, that imposes certain limitations on us.
-I wrote about it a bit in my previous article: [Multiprocessing in Ruby ](https://naturaily.com/blog/multiprocessing-in-ruby){:rel="nofollow"}.
+I wrote about it a bit in my previous article.

 But does this means that multithreading in Ruby is useless?
 Of course not!
 And in this short post I’ll show you why.